NancyLei333/Hackthon_3.23/README.md

 able to integrate real-time scheduling data with the application.
 - We realized that we lack much experience at the backend to store and retrieve data, so we put our focus more on illustrating the interactive user experiences in the "Prototype" track.

+### Go-to-Market Strategy
+Colgate On-Demand will be launched through the university's web portal, making it readily accessible to the campus community.
+Marketing strategies include email campaigns, informational booths, and collaboration with student organizations.
+The application is designed to be scalable, with the potential to expand services based on user demand and feedback, ensuring it remains a vital resource for campus transportation.

 ### PitchDeck Video
 https://youtu.be/r2Y4rFvjw14